SystemsApproach/security/systems.rst

 Privacy (WEP)—that are now known to have major security flaws.
 We will focus here on 802.11i’s newer, stronger algorithms.

-.. admonition:: Securing Mobile Cellular Networks
+.. sidebar:: Securing Mobile Cellular Networks

-   The other widely used wireless networking technology is the Mobile Cellular Network, today ubiquitously known as 5G.
+   *The other widely used wireless networking technology is the Mobile Cellular Network, today ubiquitously known as 5G.
 The biggest difference between 5G and Wi-Fi is that the Mobile Network Operator (MNO)—the counterpart of an enterprise network administrator—has